Featured image by Gary Todd. Originally posted on Oct. 23rd, ’20. Updated on: Oct 23rd, ’22.

 Most Japanese companies are oblivious to online marketing, and they rely heavily on word of mouth, reputation, and their partners (relationships) such as retailers to sell and service their product.
 Retailers and cutlery experts with decades of experience selling European to Japanese cutlery.

-If you are looking for a Japanese knife/knives, please support your local businesses, and you can find a few of them listed at the bottom of this post.
+If you are looking for a Japanese knife/knives, please support your local businesses, and you can find the leading Japanese Authorized knife dealers here.